bondress/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions contains a script that changes the owner and the group owner of '\_hello' (a symbolic link in the working directory) to 'vincent' and 'staff' respectively.

 102-if_only contains a script that changes the owner of the file 'hello' (in the working directory) to 'betty' only if it is owned by the user 'guillame'.

+103-Star_Wars contains a script that will play the StarWars IV episode in the terminal.